 - ¼ cup pure maple syrup

 - 2 tablespoons reduced-sodium soy sauce (or tamari for gluten-free)

 - Red pepper flakes, to taste (optional)

-- 3 Tbsp. coconut oil (or other cooking oil)
+- 3 tablespoons coconut oil (or other cooking oil)

-- In a small bowl, whisk together maple syrup, tamari, olive oil, ginger, and optional red pepper flakes.
+- In a small bowl, whisk together maple syrup, soy sauce, olive oil, ginger, and optional red pepper flakes.
 Set aside.

 - Heat coconut oil in a large frying pan over medium-high heat.
 Once hot, add tempeh pieces and cook, flipping occasionally, until sides are browned.
 Remove cooked tempeh from pan and place on a plate lined with a paper towel.

-- In the now empty pan, add sauce and cook over medium-high heat for 30 seconds to 1 minute, stirring constantly, until sauce starts to thicken.
+- In the now-empty pan, add sauce and cook over medium-high heat for 30 seconds to 1 minute, stirring constantly, until the sauce starts to thicken.
 Remove from heat, add cooked tempeh and stir to coat.
-Top with optional sliced green onion (green part only) and serve immediately.

 Tempeh: A low FODMAP serving size is 100 grams.
 Double-check ingredients for no added high FODMAP ingredients.
 Also, not all tempeh is gluten-free.